-The prototype display for Phase 1 was delivered on time, on budget while providing real time video ahead of schedule.
+The prototype display for Phase 1 was delivered on time, on budget while providing real-time video ahead of schedule.
 The completion of this display demonstrated the first successful marriage of the DMDTM technology with the POD screen technology.
-This POD was made using 480 sheets of 100 μ m glass and was approximately 2 in. thick.
+This POD was made using 480 sheets of 100 $\mu$ m glass and was approximately 2 inches thick.
 However, as thinner materials become available the screen will become thinner with higher resolution.
 The dual-focus projection system delivered independent image components successfully to the POD.
 The DMD light engine was modified to operate using a laser as the light source eliminating its lamp and color wheel.

-10. ACKNOWLEDGMENTS
+10. ACKNOWLEDGEMENTS

 This work was sponsored by the U.S. Air Force P.R.A.M.
-Office.
+Office and by D.A.R.P.A.
 The authors wish to thank Dr. Darrel Hopper and Mr. Fred Meyer for their technical discussions and programmatic guidance.
 The authors also wish to thank Ms. Marjorie Chaloupka for her untiring efforts in contributing to the success of this program.